demisto/content/Packs/TaniumThreatResponse/README.md

 ## Configuration on Server Side
-You need to configure a Socket Receiver on Tanium side.
+You need to configure a Socket Receiver on the Tanium side.

 Follow the below steps to configure the socket receiver:
 1. Go to **Modules** > **Connect**.